 IMPORTANT: Freelace paper will begin to dissolve if even a drop of liquid touches it, so PLEASE do not set a cold drink on your work table!!!

 When you are ready to begin, cut both free lace papers to the correct dimensions for your piece.
-It is OK to place sheets end to end or beside each other to make items that are longer or wider.
+It is OK to place or attach sheets end to end or beside each other to make items that are longer or wider.
 Then, lay the free lace sheet on a dry table with the sticky side up.
-With the UTMOST CARE, slowly peel the protective paper from the sticky sheet.
+With the UPMOST CARE, slowly peel the protective paper from the sticky sheet.
 Do not allow the sticky sides to touch!!
 Discard the protective paper.
 Begin placing yarn, ribbons, fabrics, feathers (or anything else your sewing machine can sew that can tolerate getting wet) in a pattern pleasing to you.
 (If you are making a dense, completely covered fabric, leave the edges of the sticky paper exposed.
 This will allow the transparent cover sheet to stick, later.)

 When you’re happy with your pattern, place the clear sheet over the top creating a “sandwich” (sticky paper, fibers, clear paper).
 Smooth the surface with your hand, sticking the top layer down wherever the sticky surface is still exposed.
 Stitch through the sandwich in any way that connects all of your fibers.
 You can stitch grids, swirls or zigzags over the surface using decorative, clear or plain thread.
 The stitching will be all that holds your work together once the paper is dissolved.
 Your stitching can be unobtrusive or can provide additional design details.